 Xing Liu grew up in Beijing and studied Mathematics with Statistics for his bachelor’s degree at Imperial College.
 He then went on to complete a masters (Part III) at University of Cambridge, where he focused on optimization and Statistics and developed an interest in statistical learning theory and Bayesian inference.
 His Part III essay on Approximate Bayesian Computation looked into the intersection of this inferencing method and optimal transport.
 His research interests are broad, spanning the fields of Monte Carlo methods, kernel methods and Bayesian tree models.
 At StatML, he hopes to continue his research in MCMC/SMC-related areas, while exploring other fields including natural language processing and reinforcement learning.
 Besides Statistics, Xing enjoys playing basketball and the piano.

 Tresnia Berah was originally from Paris and moved to London 20 years ago to start her career in quantitative finance.
 She originally graduated from Ecole Polytechnique (Paris) and Ecole des Mines de Paris (now MinesParisTech).
 Tresnia worked at Goldman Sachs and JP Morgan respectively in M&A and then in their structured derivatives team.
 She also worked for a few years at McKinsey and Cie as a management consultant before starting a family.
 Tresnia had a career break to raise her five young children and more recently finished another MSc in Mathematics and Finance at Imperial College.
 Her thesis focused on fitting neural networks in order to price options under rough stochastic volatility models.
-Having loved the process of her MSc research project, and being very interested in Bayesian statistics and machine learning, Tresnia has now embarked on her CDT full time, ideally to pursue a second career in research.
+Having loved the process of her MSc research project, and being very interested in Bayesian statistics and machine learning, Tresnia has now embarked on the programme full time, ideally to pursue a second career in research.
 She is currently mostly looking at adapting sparse variational inference methods to deep Gaussian processes and would like to investigate applications in quantitative finance.

 Michael Komodromos received his Masters degree in Statistics at Imperial College London, where his dissertation was focused on the analysis of intensive care data.
 Prior to joining Imperial, he completed his undergraduate degree in Statistics, Economics and Finance at University College London.

-Throughout the CDT he will be working alongside Cancer Research UK developing statistical methods to aid cancer diagnosis and prognosis.
+Throughout the programme he will be working alongside Cancer Research UK developing statistical methods to aid cancer diagnosis and prognosis.
 He is particularly interested in computational statistics and enjoys applying statistics in a diverse range of fields.

 Alexander Larionov is an avid powerlifter and studied a master’s in mechanical engineering.
 However, upon graduating in 2019 he realised that programming and software engineering were more where his passions lay and were already core skills in not only engineering but every industry.
 This prompted him to pursue some professional experience in programming, leading to work as a Python data engineer at a renewable energy aggregator for a year.
 Meanwhile, machine learning was clearly becoming more and more integral to modern research and business and as the shaping force of the future he really wanted to understand it on a deeply technical level and engage in its development.